paralympics/sdms-user-guide/docs/competition-management/approval-management.md

 If an NPC has selected an incorrect category (approved or endorsed) in their application, clicking the button _Change Category_ will move the application to the correct category.
 Credits associated with the application will be reimbursed or deducted.

-Application status changes are shown by red and green lamps next to the currently valid status and action.
-For example, a newly submitted request is waiting for IPC review, and hence the lamps next to _New_ status and _IPC Athletics to review_ action are shown in green for such requests.
+Application status changes are shown at the top of the _Application Form_ tab.
+An example of an approved request is shown in Figure 6.1.

 <figure>
     <img class="screenshot" src="_img/figures/6.1-competition-approval-status-npc.png" alt="Approval Status - NPCs">